Unfair dismissal will become a day one right

 Implementation status

-Part of the Employment Rights Bill.
+- Part of the Employment Rights Bill

 - Action

-Where a fire and re-hire scenario is in contemplation, consider the reputational and employee relations impact, which may be heightened in light of the current proposals.
-Apply the current Code of Practice on dismissal and re-engagement (and watch out for the potential impact on protective awards, in addition to unfair dismissal compensation, which applies January 2025).
+- Where a fire and re-hire scenario is in contemplation, consider the reputational and employee relations impact, which may be heightened in light of the current proposals.
+Apply the current Code of Practice on dismissal and re-engagement (and watch out for the potential impact on protective awards, in addition to unfair dismissal compensation, which applies from 20January 2025).

-In future, proposed changes to terms and conditions will need to be subject to careful planning.
-Any proposals are likely to be closely scrutinised and may lead to expert evidence on finances being put before an Employment Tribunal.
+- Any proposals are likely to be closely scrutinised – regardless of whether the proposed change is a restricted or a non-restricted variation.
+Where an employer seeks to rely on the financial exemption where a restricted change is proposed, expert evidence on finances may need to be put before an Employment Tribunal.
 Potentially higher compensation costs for a failure to comply with collective consultation rules, where applicable, will need to be factored in.

 - In detail